Skip to content

 Comment of the Jury:

-On the occasion of the 100th birthday of Georg Stefan Troller, the Austrian Film Museum is releasing an extensive DVD box set with a total of 27 short and longer of his reports, semi-staged works and documentaries commissioned by German television, including reports on Edith Piaf or Josephine Baker from the Pariser Journal, which was broadcast by WDR between 1962 and 1971, and 19 of his 70 films from the series Personenbeschreibungen at ZDF (1972 – 1993).
+On the occasion of the 100th of Georg Stefan Troller’s birthday, the Austrian Film Museum is releasing an extensive DVD box set featuring a total of 27 of his shorter and longer reports, semi-scenic works, and documentaries commissioned by German television.
+This includes contributions about Edith Piaf and Josephine Baker from the Pariser Journal, which was broadcast by WDR between 1962 and 1971, as well as 19 of his 70 films from the ZDF series Personenbeschreibungen (1972 – 1993).
 Also included: the experimental film Am Rande der bewohnbaren Welt.
 Das Leben des Dichters Arthur Rimbaud aus dem Jahr 1971.
 The selection is excellent.
 Included are the films about Ron Kovac, Muhammad Ali, Peter Handke and Simone Weil, as well as the haunting Begegnung im Knast, as well as a current film about Georg Stefan Troller.
 The edition invites you to discover or rediscover the work of the great television documentarian by freeing the films from the archives of broadcasters, which are difficult to access.

 Roman einer jungen Ehe & Frauenschicksale

 Directed by: Kurt Maetzig / Slatan Dudow.
-Extras, Booklet.
+Bonus material, Booklet.

 Edition Filmmuseum 2021.